computersarecool/willynolan.com/_posts/research/2017-04-09-dsa-opengl.md

   -
     - p: 'The evolution of OpenGL basically goes like this: Immediate mode -> Modern OpenGL (3.0+) ->
 <a href="https://www.khronos.org/registry/OpenGL/extensions/EXT/EXT_direct_state_access.txt">
-Direct State Access</a> -> Vulkan.
-As the APIs have progressed, progressively more control has been given the the programmer.'
+Direct State Access</a> -> Vulkan.'

+    - p: 'As the APIs have progressed, progressively more control has been given to the programmer.'

   -
-    - p: 'Direct State Access provides a nice balance between verbosity and control.
-In particular, getting rid of the “state-machine” construct makes interacting with the GPU feel much more similar to native C++.'
+    - p: 'Direct State Access (DSA) provides a nice balance between verbosity and control.
+In particular, minimizing or eliminating the “state-machine” construct with DSA makes interacting with the GPU feel much more similar to native C++.'

   -
-    - p: 'Early OpenGL does not provide enough control to the user, but Vulkan can make getting started with graphics very intimidating and prototyping / experimenting with the GPU challenging.'
+    - p: 'Early OpenGL does not provide enough control to the user, but Vulkan can make getting started with graphics very intimidating and prototyping or experimenting with the GPU challenging.'

     - p: 'The research I did resulted in applications that explore many of the ways in which DSA leads to a more elegant programming experience.'

     - p: 'The featured images show just a few examples of applications made easier with DSA.
-These include (in order) tessellation, an example of the Phong Illumincation Model and a realtime raytracer.'
+These include (in order) tessellation, an example of the Phong Illumination Model and a real time raytracer.'
 ---